2nd International Psycho-immunology & Psychobiology Research Symposium

 - The subcellular link between the mind and body

-This is a small conference being held at Dr. McFetridge's home on Hornby Island, BC, Canada.
+This is a small symposium held at Dr. McFetridge's home on Hornby Island, BC, Canada.
 Hornby Island is one of the most beautiful of all the Gulf Islands.
-Click here for information on traveling to Hornby Island.
-Click here for more about Hornby Island.
+Due to the coronavirus, the venue on Hornby Island is not available this year.

 ...or visit our Forum